albertovalzgris/markdown-cv/index.md

 **Economia Urbana**
 Politecnico di Torino
 *Course leader*
-Activities completed in this course have consisted in 30 hours of lectures, students' supervision in the development of a practical exercise, examination and marking.
+Activities completed in this course included 30 hours of lectures, students' supervision in the development of a practical exercise, examination and marking.

 `2019-2024`
 **Urban Studies**
 Department of Regional and Urban Studies (DIST), Politecnico di Torino
 *Teaching assistant*.
 Course held by prof. F. Governa
-Activities completed in this course across several years have consisted in guest lectures, students' supervision, the organization of reading seminars and examination.
+Activities completed in this course across several years included guest lectures, students' supervision, the organization of reading seminars and examination.

 `2023`
 **MSc thesis supervision**, Stella De Luca